panzerdp/dmitripavlutin.com/content/posts/033-reliable-component/index.md

 > A component has a **single responsibility** when it has one reason to change.

-An fundamental rule to consider when writing React components is the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+A fundamental rule to consider when writing React components is the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).

 Single responsibility principle (abbreviated SRP) requires a component to have *one reason to change*.